Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-Article 8 of the constitution and the Information Code of 1993 guarantee the freedoms of expression, information, and the press.
-Article 49 of the Information Code allows every journalist free access to sources of information, with exceptions for information pertaining to the internal and external security of the state, military secrets, strategic economic interests, ongoing investigations or legal proceedings, or anything that threatens the dignity and privacy of Burkinabes.
-In practice, these exceptions are used frequently by officials, and access to government information remains difficult.
-Libel is a criminal offense and the burden of proof is on the defendant, but few journalists have been charged in recent years.
+Article 8 of the constitution and the information code of 1993 guarantee the freedoms of expression, information, and the press.
+Article 49 of the information code allows every journalist free access to sources of information, with exceptions for information pertaining to the internal and external security of the state, military secrets, strategic economic interests, ongoing investigations or legal proceedings, and anything that threatens the dignity and privacy of Burkinabés.
+In practice, these exceptions are used frequently by officials, and accessing government information remains difficult.
+Libel is a criminal offense, and the burden of proof is on the defendant, but few journalists have been charged in recent years.

-Burkina Faso’s media regulatory body, the Conseil Supérieur de la Communication (CSC), consists of 12 members appointed by the government, and has been criticized for inconsistent and mismanaged licensing procedures.
+Burkina Faso’s media regulatory body, the High Council of Communication (CSC), consists of 12 members appointed by the government, and has been criticized for inconsistent and mismanaged licensing procedures.
 The body has the power to summon journalists to hearings about their work, which can be followed by a warning that the CSC will not tolerate further “noncompliant behavior.”
-The CSC issues approximately five summonses each year.
-While the CSC boasts that it has approved a growing number of private radio stations, newspapers, and television channels, as well as requests for radio frequency spectrum, critics note that it should focus additional efforts to address the economic sustainability of media outlets.
-President BlaiseCompaoré came into power through a coup d’état in 1987 and has since been reelected by wide margins.
-Prior to the most recent 2010 election, the CSC held meetings with local and international journalists asking them to respect journalistic standards of objectivity and balanced reporting.
+The council issues approximately five summonses each year.
+While the CSC has approved a growing number of private radio stations, newspapers, and television channels, as well as requests for radio frequency spectrum, critics argue that it should focus additional efforts on addressing the economic sustainability of media outlets.